Zuhayer-Tajbid/Lost-Found-Hub/README.md

-# 🔍 LostFound
+# 🔍 Lost & Found Hub

-**LostFound** is a Flutter app that helps users report and find lost items.
+**Lost & Found Hub** is a Flutter app that helps users report and find lost items.
 It uses **Supabase** as the backend for authentication, real-time data storage,
 and profile management.